 - <video>, if controls attribute is specified

 This is not required condition, there are cases when the element can be empty.
-For example, the element can be filled after external script is executed.
+For example, it can be filled after an external script executed.

 The secondary content categories